dingogap/03-JavaScript-Password-Generator/README.md

 ## Data
 All data specific to generating the password has been placed in a JavaScript object named **passwordSettings**.

-Any changes to the password specifications (number of characters or minimum character sets) are made in the object.
-There would generally be no need to change the code.
+Changes to the password specifications (number of characters or minimum character sets) are made in the object.
+Generally there would be no need to change the code.

 **passwordSettings** contains the following: